twarik/katacoda-scenarios/Tensorflow Serving/step1.md

 ## Install kubernetes

-we will use microk8s (a Low-ops, minimal production Kubernetes) to install Kubeflow for our scenario.
+We will use microk8s (a Low-ops, minimal production Kubernetes) to install Kubeflow for our scenario.

 `sudo snap install microk8s --classic`{{execute}}

-Turn on the services you want
+Turn on kubeflow and other services we want.
-`microk8s enable dashboard dns registry istio Kubeflow`{{execute}}
+`microk8s enable dashboard dns registry istio microk8s enable kubeflow`{{execute}}

+Check the status while Kubernetes starts
+`microk8s status --wait-ready`{{execute}}

 ## Install docker